dmmontoto/SVG-Logo-Generator/README.md

 ## Description

 This project is designed to allow business developers and entrepreneurs to create a custom SVG logo, specialized to their needs.
 The background, shape, and text are all able designed with any availible hexadecimal or keyword color value available in CSS.
 Following the design formatting, the text is limited to three characters, intended for abbreviations.
 In this early development, the shapes are limited to circle, square, and triangle.
 For clarification, the `forTest.js` file is an exact copy of `index.js` without the function call at the end of the file, as it is used in the tests to ensure the program functions without error.
+Check out some designs created by this generator in the examples folder.

 ## Table of Contents